Calling (Geri Halliwell song)

 "Calling" is a song by British singer Geri Halliwell.
 It was written by Halliwell and Peter-John Vettese for her second album, Scream If You Wanna Go Faster (2001), while production was helmed by Stephen Lipson.
 The song was released as the third and final single from the album.
 Just like Halliwell's previous single, "Scream If You Wanna Go Faster", the success for "Calling" was limited.
-In certain regions, the song was released in a French version, called "Au nom de l'amour".
-To promote the single, Halliwell performed the song on Top of the Pops, Top of the Pops Germany, CD:UK, Children in Need 2001, Blue Peter, This Morning and the Pepsi Chart.
+In certain regions, the song was released in a French version titled "Calling (Au nom de l'amour)".

 Background

 "Calling" was written by Geri Halliwell along with Peter-John Vettese, while production was helmed by Stephen Lipson.
 Halliwell called it her favorite song on the album.
 After she recorded a demo version of the song, she rushed over to singer and personal friend George Michael in London and played it to him.
 She commented that Michael would only offer praise if he really thought it was deserved.
 As he was "brutally honest" and it could be hard to take, she was so confident about this song that she was willing to risk it.
 When the song ended, he said, "You know what, Geri, that's very good".
 According to Halliwell, "from George Michael that means something.
 I really believed I had a winner."